Stochastic portfolio theory with price impact: Wealth equation derivations

 This completes the proof. \end{proof}

-Next we establish the relative wealth equation \eqref{eqn:relative_wealth}. \begin{proof}[Proof of Theorem~\ref{thm:relative_wealth}] We start by noting the following three relationships,
+Next, we establish the relative wealth equation \eqref{eqn:relative_wealth}. \begin{proof}[Proof of Theorem~\ref{thm:relative_wealth}] We start by noting the following three relationships,

-These three identities follow directly from the wealth equations \eqref{eqn:wealth}, \eqref{eqn:market_wealth} and It\^o's quotient rule to compute the dynamics of $\mu$.
+These three identities follow directly from the wealth equations \eqref{eqn:wealth} and \eqref{eqn:market_wealth}, together with It\^o's quotient rule applied to compute the dynamics of $\mu$.
 We now apply It\^o's formula to the quotient $W^Q/W^{\mathcal{M}}$ to get

-Next we use \eqref{eqn:numeraire_identities}, \eqref{eqn:wealth} and the fact that $W^Q(t) = Q(t)^\top P(t) = \sum_{i=1}^d \frac{Q_i(t)}{N_i}\bfp_i(t)$ to obtain
+Next, we use \eqref{eqn:numeraire_identities}, \eqref{eqn:wealth} and the fact that $W^Q(t) = Q(t)^\top P(t) = \sum_{i=1}^d \frac{Q_i(t)}{N_i}\bfp_i(t)$ to obtain